colbyfayock/colbyfayock.com/src/_posts/how-to-grow-your-audience-and-share-your-content-with-the-world.md

 * [Web Tools Weekly](https://webtoolsweekly.com/)
 * [CSS Weekly](https://css-weekly.com/)

+## Building your "brand"

+"Brand" is a funny word and can come sometimes come with negative connotations, but really as an author, your goal should be to build a presence that you carry with you consistently through all of your different outlets of work.

+For instance, when possible, try to always use the same username when creating author profiles.
+You can find me mostly anywhere at [@colbyfayock](https://twitter.com/colbyfayock) -- it makes it easy for people to find me on a new network.

+Also try to use the same picture.
+While it's definitely fun to customize your different profiles depending on who's there, the benefit of using the same picture is people will come to recognize you by that picture.
+They'll instantly be able to remember they saw your blog post when they see your tweet come through their feed.

 ## Be patient, your time will come

 You're not going to find an overnight success without spending a lot of money, so be patient.
 Content development is hard, it takes time to both build an audience and figure out your voice.